Mohammed-Mebarek-Mecheter/OSS-Pulse/README.md

 The OSS-Pulse project is designed to collect, process, and visualize data from GitHub repositories, focusing on repository details, issues, and pull requests.
 The collected data is stored in a PocketBase database, cleaned, transformed, and presented via a Streamlit dashboard for insightful visualization and analysis.

+You can check out the live dashboard here: [OSS-Pulse Dashboard](https://oss-pulse.streamlit.app)

 ### **Key Components:**
 - **data_collection**: Module responsible for fetching repository data, issues, and pull requests from GitHub.
 - **data_processing**: Module that cleans and transforms the raw data for further analysis.